 Drug misuse, abuse, and addiction can all lead to both short-term and long-term health effects.

-The Diagnostic and Statistical Manual of Mental Disorders fourth edition (DMS-4) defines drug abuse as “a maladaptive pattern of substance use leading to clinically significant impairment or distress.”
+The Diagnostic and Statistical Manual of Mental Disorders fourth edition (DMS-4)

 The effects of drug abuse depend on the type of drug, any other substances that a person is using, and their health history.